paspantou/Coursera-DS-GettingAndCleaningData/README.md

 See above

 ### CodeBook.md
-Explains the variables and the actions/modifications/transformations performed
+Explains the variables and the actions/modifications/transformations performed.

 ### run_analysis.R
-An analysis script in R that performs the required data cleaning
+An analysis script in R that performs the required data cleaning.

+### tidyDataSet.txt
+The tidy data set created by the run_analysis.R script.
+See the CodeBook.md for an explanation of the content.

 # Content of run_analysis.R
 The file takes as a prerequisite that, the file [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) has been downloaded and unzipped.